 Why Oak Leaves

 Through various cultures, oak leaves have represented stability, endurance, humble beginnings, independence, patience and strength.
-We honor feminine strength and endurance by using oak leaves as our brand's symbol as well as to simultaneously represent our commitment to the environment.
+We honor feminine strength and endurance by using oak leaves as our brand's symbol and to simultaneously represent our commitment to the environment.

 And lastly, for our international followers.

-Connecticut is the name of the southernmost state in the New England region of the United States, and is located just north of New York City.
+Connecticut is the name of the southernmost state in the New England region of the United States (the north east), and is located above New York City.
 The name, Connecticut, comes from an indigenous American Indian tribe, the Algonquians, and this word means "long tidal river" or "upon the long river" which refers to the Connecticut River.
 Connecticut was one of the original English colonies and one of the first states of the United States.
-When you grow up in a New England state, you are surrounded by many reminders of the rich history of the region.
+When you grow up in a New England state, you are surrounded by numerous reminders of the rich history of the region.